yanivrefael/ub-azure-storage-java/README.md

 * The `lib:org.apache.ivy.ant` task is installed.
 Refer to http://ant.apache.org/ivy/history/2.2.0/ant.html for further details

 ## Build
-Add the Unbound Java Security Provider Jar (ekm-java-provider-2.0) to root directory of the project and run `ant`.
+Add the Unbound Java Security Provider Jar (ekm-java-provider-2.0.jar) file to root directory of the project and run `ant`.

 ## Usage
-Include The Unbound Java Security Provider Jar (ekm-java-provider-2.0) and the dist/ub-jsgin-ant.jar in your project.
+Include The Unbound Java Security Provider Jar (ekm-java-provider-2.0.jar) file and the dist/ub-jsgin-ant.jar in your project.

-### Blob encryption :
+### Blob encryption
 ```java

 import com.dyadicsec.provider.DYCryptoProvider;